 Black Diamond Camp (Auburn)

-The Christian faith–based Black Diamond Camp offers weeklong, full-day camps filled with traditional camp activities.
-During their time at camp, kids can try indoor climbing, swimming, slingshots, drift trikes, rappelling and many other indoor and outdoor activities they can’t always enjoy during the year.
+The Christian faith–based Black Diamond Camp offers weeklong (and a few short-week) full-day camps filled with traditional camp activities.
+Kids can try indoor climbing, swimming, slingshots, drift trikes, rappelling and many other indoor and outdoor activities they can’t always enjoy during the year.
+Extended day options and financial assistance are available.

 Ages: 5–12